Ka-tsu/custom-cards/README.md

-# custom-cards
+﻿# custom-cards
 「Katsu」#3698 @Discord's Custom Cards

-Collection of the script and .cdb files of Custom Cards I have created on YGOPro.
+The following files are contained in this repository:
+	1. .cdb files
+	2. .lua files